Merzasphor/MWSE/docs/source/lua/api/tes3/getSoundPlaying.rst

 tes3.getSoundPlaying
 ====================================================================================================

-Determines if a sound is playing, optionally filtered to a given reference.
+Without a reference, this function returns true if the sound is playing unattached or on any reference.
+With a reference, it returns true if the sound is playing on that specific reference.

 Returns
 ----------------------------------------------------------------------------------------------------